 Ian joined the Natik board in 2014.
 He first worked with Natik in 2006 as part of a joint effort between Natik and the American Friends Service Committee to support the community of Santiago Atitlán following a devastating mudslide that displaced thousands.
 He serves as Chair of the Board of Directors, in addition to supporting Natik’s programmatic work in Guatemala.
 He is currently studying Religion, Ethics, and Politics at Harvard Divinity School.
 His past work in international development and social justice advocacy included expanding access to justice for women in East Africa, advocacy for Indigenous Peoples’ land rights throughout the world’s forests, and promotion of civil society capacity development, conflict resolution, and migrants’ rights in Latin America.

 Roisin worked with Natik in Chiapas as a fellow from August 2012 to June 2013, funded by the Steve Reifenberg Traveling Fellowship from the David Rockefeller Center for Latin American Studies.
 Roisin’s fellowship consisted of conducting qualitative interviews of program participants, supporting the Veredas microloan program, spearheading an e-commerce artisan marketing project, and helping to coordinate Natik’s rebranding.
-Roisin received a B.A. in Social Studies from Harvard University in May 2012 and currently works at the City Bar Justice Center as coordinator of the organization’s foreclosure prevention project.
+Roisin then worked at the City Bar Justice Center as coordinator of the organization’s foreclosure prevention project Roisin then worked at the City Bar Justice Center as coordinator of the organization’s foreclosure prevention and homeless benefits projects and is currently a student at the University of Chicago Law School.

 Sarah joined the Natik board in 2011, after four years working on marketing and graphic design projects such as our annual alternative giving catalog, website redesign, and custom embroidery designs for Just Apparel.
 She continues to work on the catalog and website, as well as monitoring and evaluations and our recent rebranding process.